Akmerritt/deerfield-rehab-admissions-strategy/README.md

 A CME-accredited program for clinicians regarding early intervention and post-rehab management.
 Includes an automated feedback loop that sends recovery milestones (with consent) back to the referring physician to prove treatment efficacy and build thought leadership.

 ### 3. Mentorship & Scenario-Based Onboarding (P1)
 A 90-day mentorship program paired with interactive, role-specific training modules.
-This reduces the staff "competency ramp-up" time from months to weeks, stabilizing the Mission Center infrastructure to support increased referral volume.
+This reduces the staff ramp-up time from months to weeks, stabilizing the Mission Center infrastructure to support increased referral volume.

 ---